Spider-Man (2000 video game): Plot

 A supposedly reformed Dr. Otto Octavius is holding a scientific demonstration at the Science Expo 2000, but is interrupted when an impostor Spider-Man attacks the crew and steals his equipment.
 Eddie Brock tries to take pictures for the Daily Bugle, but the impostor shatters his camera.
-In rage, the Venom symbiote resurfaces inside Brock, and he vows revenge against Spider-Man.
-Meanwhile, the real Spider-Man, who witnessed the incident, is held responsible for the theft, and the police ensue a manhunt for him.
-Elsewhere, two unseen figures release some fog from their hidden base into the city, which quickly covers the streets.
+In a rage, the Venom symbiote resurfaces inside Brock, and he vows vengeance against Spider-Man.

+Meanwhile, the real Spider-Man, who witnessed the incident as Peter Parker, is held responsible for the theft and the police ensue a manhunt for him.
+Elsewhere, two unseen figures release dense amounts of mysterious fog from their hidden base into the city which quickly covers the streets.
+After meeting with Black Cat and foiling a bank robbery by the Jade Syndicate, Spider-Man is forced to save J. Jonah Jameson from Scorpion at the Daily Bugle.
+He defeats Scorpion only for an ungrateful Jameson to call the police on him.
+While trying to escape, Spider-Man encounters Daredevil who promises to spread the word about Spider-Man's innocence.

-After meeting with Black Cat and foiling a bank robbery by the Jade Syndicate, Spider-Man is forced to save J. Jonah Jameson from Scorpion.
-He defeats Scorpion, only for an ungrateful Jameson to call the police on him.
-While trying to escape, Spider-Man encounters Daredevil, who promises to spread the word about Spider-Man's innocence.
-After evading a police chopper, Spider-Man reunites with Black Cat, who informs him of two new problems: Rhino is attacking a power plant, and Venom has kidnapped his wife Mary Jane Parker to lure out Spider-Man.
-Choosing to deal with Rhino first, Spider-Man and Black Cat defeat him and leave him for the police, but the latter, badly wounded during the fight, is kidnapped by unknown assailants posing as paramedics.
+After evading a police helicopter, Spider-Man reunites with Black Cat who informs him of two new problems: Rhino is attacking a power plant and Venom has kidnapped his wife Mary Jane Parker to lure out Spider-Man.
+Choosing to deal with Rhino first, Spider-Man and Black Cat defeat him and leave him for the police, but Black Cat gets badly wounded during the fight and is kidnapped by unknown assailants posing as paramedics.
+After encouragement from Human Torch, Spider-Man sets out to find Venom only for Venom to instead find Spider-Man and goad him, leading to a chase throughout the city and eventually into Venom's hideout in the sewers.

-After encouragement from the Human Torch, Spider-Man sets out to find Venom, only for him to appear behind Spider-Man and lead him on a chase through the city and then the sewers.
-While pursuing Venom, Spider-Man encounters the Lizard, who was imprisoned by Venom after taking control of his lizard-men (which attacked Spider-Man at various points during the chase).
-The Lizard points Spider-Man to Venom's lair, where the former rescues Mary Jane and defeats Venom.
-To make amends with Spider-Man after learning he was framed, Venom offers to help him figure out who did it.
-The two go to the Daily Bugle to search through Jameson's files for answers, but during the search, Venom senses Carnage's presence nearby and leaves to find him.
+During his pursuit, Spider-Man encounters the Lizard who was imprisoned by Venom after taking control of his Lizard Men (who attacked Spider-Man at various points during the chase).
+The Lizard points Spider-Man to Venom's lair where the former rescues Mary Jane and defeats Venom.
+To make amends with Spider-Man after learning he was framed, Venom offers to assist him in finding the culprit to which Spider-Man begrudgingly agrees.

-Left to investigate on his own, Spider-Man discovers an infestation of symbiotes in the building and clears them out, before encountering the impostor Spider-Man, revealed to be Mysterio in disguise.
-After defeating him, Spider-Man learns Mysterio was hired to keep Spider-Man distracted while his employer infests New York with symbiotes, and that the fog over the city will act as a beacon for the symbiotes, preparing the citizens for symbiosis.
-On his way to Warehouse 65, where the hideout of Mysterio's employer is located, Spider-Man encounters the Punisher, whom he convinces about his innocence and, in turn, he helps Spider-Man infiltrate the warehouse.
+The two head to the Daily Bugle to search through Jameson's files for answers.
+During the search, Venom senses Carnage's presence nearby and leaves to find him.
+Left to investigate on his own, Spider-Man discovers an infestation of Symbiotes in the building and clears them out before encountering the impostor Spider-Man, who revealed to be Mysterio in disguise.
+After defeating him, Spider-Man learns Mysterio was hired to keep Spider-Man distracted while his employer infests New York with Symbiotes and that the fog over the city will act as a beacon for the symbiotes, preparing the citizens for symbiosis.

+On his way to Warehouse 65 where the hideout of Mysterio's employer is located, Spider-Man encounters Punisher, whom he convinces about his innocence.
+In turn, Punisher offers Spider-Man help with infiltrating the warehouse.
+Not looking to raise the amount of casualties, Spider-Man declines.